 CALCIUM / PHOSPHORUS BALANCE

-In renal insufficiency phosphorus is not anyone’s friend.
-The same phosphorus that has so many helpful roles in the body (from transferring energy in ATP to combining with calcium to form bone), turns against us in a condition called Renal Secondary Hyperparathyroidism.
+In renal insufficiency, phosphorus is not anyone’s friend.
+The same phosphorus that has so many helpful roles in the body (from transferring biochemical energy to combining with calcium to form bone), turns against us in a condition called Renal Secondary Hyperparathyroidism.

 The short version is that the failing kidney is no longer good at getting rid of excess phosphorus and phosphorus levels in the blood begin to rise.
 The rise in phosphorus upsets the delicate balance between calcium and phosphorus and activates a regulatory hormonal cascade which attempts to re-establish control.
 Without healthy kidney tissue to play its role in this balance, the body is fighting a losing battle.
 Calcium is mobilized from bone to balance the phosphorus but in the end this only serves to demineralize and weaken the bones and cause calcium phosphate deposits to form in soft tissues.
 These mineral deposits are inflammatory and very damaging.

 The hormones that play roles in the regulation of calcium and phosphorus are: parathyroid hormone and calcitriol (which most of us know as Vitamin D).
 The story co-stars a substance called "Fibroblast Growth Factor 23".
 These three materials interact to maintain a normal and effective blood calcium level without allowing phosphorus levels to run away.

 While our discussion of renal disease largely revolves around phosphorus, the importance of calcium cannot be underestimated.
 Movement of calcium ions is what allows our muscle fibers to contract, not just in our arms and legs but also in our hearts and involuntary intestinal and blood vessel muscles as well.
 Calcium combined with phosphorus makes up bone; in fact, bone can be considered a storage depot for calcium when we need some in a pinch.
 The blood level of calcium is tightly regulated by hormones within a narrow range as too much calcium is as dangerous as too little.